annhanlon/demo2022/README.md

 <!-- Entities discussed throughout the essay are typically defined before the essay text and
      are thus available in all text.
 Entity identifiers (QIDs) can be found in either Wikipedia or Wikidata (https://www.wikidata.org)> -->
+<param ve-entity eid="Q186447"> <!-- James Webb Space Telescope -->
+<param ve-entity eid="Q50042"> <!-- Carina Nebula -->
+<param ve-entity eid="Q62706"> <!-- Johann Baptist Homann -->
+<param ve-entity eid="Q537520"> <!-- James E. Webb -->
-<param ve-entity eid="Q206194"> <!-- Citadelle Laferrière -->
+<param ve-entity eid="Q207383"> <!-- South Orkney Islands -->

 # Introduction

 This is a sample visual essay to demonstrate how to use Juncture to build visual essays.
 The banner image features one of NASA's images from the James Webb Space Telescope, showing the edge of the Carina Nebula [^1].
+Here, the first image is a much earlier rendition of a more nearby celestial phenomenon, the movement of the planets.
+This is from the UWM Libraries American Geographical Society Library digital collection featuring the Atlas Novus Coelestis, from 1742. https://collections.lib.uwm.edu/digital/collection/celestial/id/81/rec/13
 <param ve-image
        manifest="https://collections.lib.uwm.edu//digital/iiif-info/agsnorth/2574/manifest.json">